atc1441/ATCwatch/README.md

 Many Thanks to Daniel Thompson(https://github.com/daniel-thompson/wasp-os) to giving the Hint with the BMA423 Library This way interrupts are finally possible with it.

+Also many Thanks to https://github.com/endian-albin for helping so much with the Licensing

 ## Copyright and licenses

 This program is created by Aaron Christophel and made available the GNU General Public License version 3 or, at your option, any later version.